 Make sure the size limit for symmetric encryption is 4 Kb

 AWS Key Management Service provides a free tier of 20,000 requests/month for 12 months and after that, they take below charges.
 One concept to keep in mind is that AWS KMS is region-based service.
-More pricing details can be found at this link.
+Learn More About AWS Key Management Service Pricing

 $0.03 per 10,000 requests